 - A New Approach to Reasoning by B.S Sijwali and Indu Sijwali

 - Analytical Reasoning by M.K.Pandey

-- Computer Aptitude: The Computer Aptitude syllabus for IBPS is not very large.
+- Computer Aptitude: The Computer Aptitude Syllabus for IBPS is not very large.
 This subject is included in the mains exam.
-Largely composed of activities and tools we use every day in modern offices, the following book is sufficient for the subject:
+Primarily composed of activities and tools we use every day in modern offices, the following book is sufficient for the subject:

-- General Awareness, Economy and Banking: This subject has a comparatively large coverage.
+- General Awareness, Economy and Banking: This subject has comparatively broad coverage.
 For this reason, preparation should be done through newspapers, weekly current affairs magazines and books.
-The questions on current affairs are mostly asked from events within 3-4 months prior to the examination.
+The questions on current affairs are mostly asked from events within 3-4 months before the examination.
 Some useful books for this subject are: